 - II.
 Economic Liberty

 - III.
-Freedom to Trade and Travel
+Liberty to Immigrate and Freely Trade (LIFT)

 - IV.
 Uncategorized

 As the Libertarian Party of Texas (LPTexas), we seek a world of liberty; a world in which all individuals are sovereign over their lives and no individuals are forced to sacrifice their values for the benefit of others.